michael-frontsystems/100-days-of-code-log/README.md

 **Today's Progress**: Started with Basic CSS.

 **Thoughts:** Started with reviewing CSS now and I reached lesson 16/44 on this session

+### Cancelled: December 23.
+2019 Monday

+**Thoughts:** This round of 100 days of code will be cancelled because of a change in focus/priorities.
+I think I need to focus more on Xamarin, C# and Prism since it is the language I use @ work and I need to dig deeper on this and learn more about my current project's architecture.
+I know I can resume this course anytime when I feel more confident and capable on this new focus.